will-hart/will-hart.github.io/content/post/2025-07-21_morse-kodeboard/index.md

 I'm not sure if there is anything next to be honest!
 It could do with an enclosure.
 I have a few options here

-1. butcher an electronics project box (maybe a laser cut top),
+1. Butcher an electronics project box (maybe a laser cut top),
-2. print or laser cut a fully custom enclosure,
+2. Print or laser cut a fully custom enclosure,
 3. Look at a more traditional morse code key, of which it seems there are a wide [variety of types](https://hamuniverse.com/n2eycodekeys.html)